tjfellowes/phd-thesis/examiner_response.md

 > This is a good question.
 We believe there is, in the presence of extra information (i.e. from a wavefunction calculation).
 The valence electron density is contained in the low angle reflections, and the charge density parameters can be refined separately to preserve the data to parameter ratio.

 Chapter 5 continues the investigation of chalcogen bonding in a series of o-nitro oximes.
 This is very interesting, as Ch-bonding is not normally considered for oxygen, usually it is only observed for heavier atoms (S, Se, etc).
 These molecules have the potential to form intramolecular Ch-bonds, and this have been investigated structurally using X-ray crystallography.
 Due to this chapter being copied from a communication published in Chemical Communications, it has similar general problems as those described above.
 In Table 5.1 the atomic numbering used needs to be explicitly outlined.
-> A diagram has been added to explain this.
-TODO
+> A diagram has been added to explain this (figure 5.2).

 Is there any effect of the Ch-bonding on the nitro group?
 > We didn't see any structural changes in the nitro group, however we noted the presence of sigma holes visible on the nitro oxygen atoms, which could potentially also participate in Ch-bonds.